Ministry of Agrarian Policy and Food of the Crimea to deny from usage of Ukrainian fertilizers

 You should be authorized to post comment

-Russia exported over 32.2 mln tonnes of grains - Ministry of Agriculture
+Russia harvested over 36 mln tonnes of grains - Ministry of Agriculture